An Exact and Robust Conformal Inference Method for Counterfactual and Synthetic Controls: Introduction

-If the data exhibit dynamics, trends, and serial dependence, but the stochastic shock sequence $\{u_t\}$ is stationary and weakly dependent, our inference procedures are approximately valid if the estimator of $P_t^N$ is consistent (pointwise and in the prediction norm).
+If the data exhibit dynamics, trends, and serial dependence but the stochastic shock sequence $\{u_t\}$ is stationary and weakly dependent, our inference procedures are approximately valid if the estimator of $P_t^N$ is consistent (pointwise and in prediction norm).
 Consistency can be verified for many different CSC methods.
-We provide concrete sufficient conditions for a representative selection of methods, including difference-in-differences, synthetic controls, factor, matrix completion and interactive fixed effects models, linear and nonlinear time series models, as well as fused time series panel data models.
+We provide concrete sufficient conditions for a representative selection of methods, including difference-in-differences, SC, factor models, matrix completion and interactive FE models, linear and nonlinear time series models, and fused time series panel data models.